uioatle/dragoon/readme.md

 This is Dragoon's recording component.
 In the future also the replay component will reside within this solution.
 The reason the recorder and replayer currently don't share the same solution is because the latter was implemented before the former.
 If you look at the code you'll see how chaotic it is compared to the recording component rewrite.

 The projects in this solution are:
 - **Dragoon:** The starting point of the recorder.
-You start the recorder by calling Main() in main.cpp.
+You start the recorder by calling main() in main.cpp.
 This project is the console program that kicks off recording.
 This is where you'd give in command line arguments and such to decide how things should be set up and recorded.
 - **DragoonDll:** The actual Dragoon recording component.
 It's a DLL and gets injected by the console program.
 The code for most of the recording happens here.
 Recording system calls, callbacks, and so on.
 - **DragoonDllWriteWatchingReallocator:** An individual executable that frees and reallocates everything in the recordee's address space from outside the recordee to avoid chicken-and-egg kind of problems when reallocating.
 - **DragoonGlobal:** Code that is global for the whole solution.
 Directory paths, logging, and new/delete operator replacement happens here.